PaarthParekh/PaarthParekh.github.io/index.md

 ---

-I am currently a Graduate student here at Georgia Institute of Technology, pursing my Master's in Bioinformatics.
-Currently I am working as a Graduate Research Assistant at <a href="http://www.storicilab.gatech.edu/">Storici Lab</a>
+I am a Graduate student here at Georgia Institute of Technology, pursuing my Master's in Bioinformatics.
+Currently I am working as a Graduate Research Assistant at the <a href="http://www.storicilab.gatech.edu/">Storici Lab</a>
 <br>
 My Project revolves around the DNA of Saccharomyces cerevisiae.
 I am using different machine learning techniques to predict the firing time of the autonomously replicating sites (ARS) in it's DNA, based on the incorporation of Ribonucleotides.
 <br><br>